pallets-eco/wtforms/docs/ext.rst

 ----
 .. module:: wtforms.ext.i18n

+.. deprecated:: 2.0
     I18n extension is now deprecated in favor of using the built-in locales support on the form.

-TODO document classic I18n
+.. module:: wtforms.ext.i18n.form

+.. autoclass:: Form